-- 18. We have resolved any audit findings and recommendations directed to us and have a process to track their status. - 19.
-We have taken timely and appropriate steps to remedy fraud, illegal acts, violations of provisions of contracts or grant agreements, or abuse that you have reported. - 20.
-We have provided views on your reported findings, conclusions, and recommendations, as well as management's planned corrective actions, for the report.
+- 22. We are responsible for taking corrective action on audit findings of the compliance audit. - We have resolved any audit findings and recommendations directed to us and have a process to track their status. - 24.
+We have taken timely and appropriate steps to remedy fraud, illegal acts, violations of provisions of contracts or grant agreements, or abuse that you have reported. - 25.
+We have provided views on your reported findings, conclusions and recommendations, as well as management's planned corrective actions, for the report.